Unboxed-Software/solana-course/content/interest-bearing-token.md

 So we’ve tested updating the interest rate.
 How do we check that the accrued interest increases when an account mints more tokens?
 We can use the `amountToUiAmount` and `getAccount` helpers from the SPL library to help us achieve this.

-Lets create a for loop that 5 times and mints 100 tokens per loop and logs out the new accrued interest:
+Let's create a for loop that 5 times and mints 100 tokens per loop and logs out the new accrued interest:

 ```tsx
 // LOG ACCRUED INTEREST